-- 1. Form P-37 General Provisions, Block 1.7, Completion Date, to read: June 30, 2020. - 2.
-Form P-37, General Provisions, Block 1.8, Price Limitation, to read: \$2,524,997. - 3.
-Exhibit A-1, Amendment #1, to add Section 9, Maintenance of Fiscal Integrity to read: - 9.
-Maintenance of Fiscal Integrity - 9.1.
+- 1. Form P-37 General Provisions, Block 1.7, Completion Date, to read: June 30, 2020. - Form P-37, General Provisions, Block 1.8, Price Limitation, to read: \$4,390,839. - 3.
+Revise Section 9, Maintenance of Fiscal Integrity only, of Exhibit A, Amendment #1, Scope of Services, by replacing it in its entirety with the following: - Maintenance of Fiscal Integrity - 9.1.
 In order to enable DHHS to evaluate the Contractor's fiscal integrity, the Contractor agrees to submit to DHHS monthly, the Balance Sheet, Profit and Loss Statement (total organization and program-level), and Cash Flow Statement for the Contractor.
-Programlevel Profit and Loss Statement shall include all revenue sources and all related expenditures for that program.
+Program-level Profit and Loss Statement shall include all revenue sources and all related expenditures for that program.
 The program-level Profit and Loss Statement shall include a budget column allowing for budget to actual analysis.
-Outside/of the program-level Profit and Loss Statement and budget to actual analysis, all other statements shall be reflective of the entire Partnership for Successful Living organization and shall be submitted on the same day the reports are submitted to the Board, but no later than the fourth Wednesday of the month.
-Additionally, the contractor will provide interim profit, and loss statements for every program area, reported as of the 20th of the month, by the last day of every month.
+Outside of the program-level Profit and Loss Statement and budget to actual analysis, all other statements shall be reflective of the entire Partnership for Successful Living organization and shall be submitted on the same day the reports are submitted to the Board, but no later than the fourth Wednesday of the month.
+Additionally, the contractor will provide interim profit and loss statements for every program area, reported as of the 20th of the month, by the last day of every month.
 The Contractor will be evaluated on the following: